Session Times and Descriptions

 Preventing, Addressing, and Learning: A Framework for Identifying and Avoiding Harmful Content and Prevent Violence

-Christine German, PhD - Polarization and Extremism Research and Innovation Lab (PERIL) at American University
+Christine German, Ph.D. - Polarization and Extremism Research and Innovation Lab (PERIL) at American University

 WEDNESDAY, JUNE 3